-Hypothesis 2a (Impact of Vulnerability) The SM's benevolence increases if the FM's choice of the line makes him vulnerable.
-Specifically, the SM becomes more benevolent when we move from situations where the FM's choice of the line implies a sure gain for the FM, to situations where the FM's choice of the line implies a potential gain for the FM.
+Hypothesis 2a (Impact of vulnerability) The SM's benevolence increases if the FM's choice makes him vulnerable.
+Specifically, the SM becomes more benevolent when we move from situations where the FM's choice implies a sure gain for the FM, to situations where the FM's choice implies a potential gain for the FM.